sinanrk/asynch/docs/assim.rst

   * :math:`\mathcal{H} = H` is a linear operator

-We aim at producing an estimate :math:`x^a` of the true state :math:`x^t` of the system.
-The best estimate is searched for as a linear combination of the background estimate and the observation :math:`y^o`:
+The best estimate :math:`x^a` is searched for as a linear combination of the background estimate and the observation :math:`y^o`:

 .. math::
   x^a = L x^b + K y^o